Unaire/summernote-ext-file/README.md

 ## Access by API

-You can access to this functionalities through API :
+You can access to these functionalities through API :

 ### New file
 ```javascript